GlobalDataPlane/CapsuleDB/README.md

 # CapsuleDB

 CapsuleDB is a key-value store built specifically for use with the Global Data Plane and Paranoid Stateful Lambda system.
 It is inspired by level-tree databases, such as RocksDB, but uses DataCapsules as its backing storage medium.
-Read the initial specification for CapsuleDB [here](https://people.eecs.berkeley.edu/~kubitron/courses/cs262a-F21/projects/reports/project18_report_ver3.pdf).
+Read the full description of CapsuleDB [here](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2022/EECS-2022-168.html).
 This repo serves as the main development point for future CapsuleDB work.

 ## Building and Running